After checking in to our hotel we took a little walk around the area. This is St. Andre Cathedral.

 Place du Capitole.

-DonJon building in Charles de Gaulle Square.
+Donjon building in Charles de Gaulle Square.

 Enjoyed breakfast at our hotel this morning.
 Ready to ride 14C, cloudy.
 The Canal du Garonne finished in Toulouse and now we will ride on the Canal du Midi.